Jessie Evans Smith

 She was a popular soloist around town, including singing with the Mormon Tabernacle Choir.
 As Ethel Reynolds Smith, Joseph Fielding Smith’s second wife, lay in her bed, she requested that Jessie Evans sing at her funeral.
 Shortly after that, the two began seeing each other.

-Enjoy these stories and notables about her (be warned, some may be a bit exaggerated):
+Enjoy these stories and notables about her (be warned, some are hopefully a bit exaggerated):

 “While Joseph Fielding Smith was a stern man in public, his wife, Jessie Evans Smith, was vivacious and outgoing.
 When asked by her husband to speak during a priesthood meeting to which she had accompanied him, she opened with, “Brethren, do you know what you get when you grow marijuana on the stake farm?”
 Startled, the men looked at each other waiting for the punch line.
 “High priests!” she chuckled.”